 Valley Stream 30 has created Google Apps for Education (GAFE) accounts for all students and teachers.
-While our K-2 users will not utilize their personal accounts, there will be times grade 3-6 students sign in to their accounts.
 Please read the primer below.

 Google Apps for Education will collect and aggregate student data to provide parents, teachers, and administrators information on student usage and progress.
 In addition to Google Apps for Education, Valley Stream 30 may collect student data for the following services:

 - Additional services added at the district’s discretion